syahrulakbar/syahrulakbar/README.md

 Assalamualaikum Everyone,
 - 👋 Hi, I’m @syahrulakbar
 - 👀 I’m interested in every things about IT
-- 🌱 I’m currently learning Website
+- 🌱 I’m currently learning Front end web
 - 📫 How to reach me @syahrulakbar1202

 <!---